Ngnghm/ngnghm.github.io/_src/posts/2015-08-03-chapter-2-save-our-souls.md

     Title: Chapter 2: Save Our Souls
     Date: 2015-08-03T01:10:00
-    Tags: persistence, automation, orthogonal persistence, domains
+    Tags: Persistence, Automation, Orthogonal Persistence, Domains

 ### Persistence, Automated

-Ngnghm was fascinated by our keyboards: because of physiological differences between our races, similar devices had never been imagined by [Houyhnhnm](http://en.wikipedia.org/wiki/Houyhnhnm) computing engineers.
+[Ngnghm](/blog/2015/08/02/chapter-1-the-way-houyhnhnms-compute/) was fascinated by our keyboards: because of physiological differences between our races, similar devices had never been imagined by [Houyhnhnm](http://en.wikipedia.org/wiki/Houyhnhnm) computing engineers.
 As he was watching me closely, Ngnghm noticed that I was punctuating most of my typing